Instructional materials for online courses

-- Make sure lectures are accessible by providing transcripts and captions for all video content.
+- Ensure lectures are accessible by providing transcripts and captions for all video content.

 - Avoid long video lectures, as most students don’t finish watching them; mini-lectures from five to ten minutes are more engaging.

-Digital media encompasses all of the audio, video, and visual content including lectures that instructors might want to put in their course.
-This type of instructional material engages multiple learner senses, including sight, sound, and in some instances touch, where the media is interactive.
+Digital media encompasses all of the audio, video, and visual content, including lectures that instructors might want to put in their courses.
+This type of instructional material engages multiple learner senses, including sight, sound, and sometimes touch, where the media is interactive.

 - Images or screen captures